 Entrance via recognized provider institution

-Students with a pass level at a Country (or State) administered university entrance examination (eg. TER, SAT, IB or 'A' Levels) (or equivalent), may apply to undertake the Technician level education programmes that lead to Graduate Membership.
+Students with a pass level at a Country (or State) administered university entrance examination (e.g. TER, SAT, IB or 'A' Levels) (or equivalent), may apply to undertake the Technician level education programmes that lead to Graduate Membership.
 These programmes are available online or via the ICMA's online provider, the Global Business School.